KasualTheGamer/SDV-Mod-Open-Air-Seed-Market/ReadMe.md

 - When a shop has no inventory, there is no reaction to trying to interact with it.
 This happens when the option to limit the shops to season appropriate wares is set to `true`.
 - Using context tags and "do not repeat" settings to get Cornucopia seeds in the shop is causing warnings about null items in the shop.
 Investigating whether this is an ignorable issue (and how to get rid of the underlying situ causing the warnings, regardless).
+- toggling the ability to walk from the bus stop to the market while the game is loaded has no effect.

 # Think you can do this better?